kylestengline/scripts/README.md

 - ``` git push origin master ```

 ### Notes on github.sh
 - This script uses the ssh to push to master.
-I'm working on ways to have you select either option.
+I'm working on ways to have users select either origin or upstream options.

 ### udemy.sh
 - This script opens my udemy courses